ltorrull/splicingrates/README.md

 <img src="./readme/readStrand.png" width="50%" height="50%">
 </p>

 Junction reads are assigned to introns based on an matches to either the 3' intron-exon boundary (for intron-exon junction reads) or evidence for splicing together of two specific exon regions corresponding to the 5'ss and 3'ss of the designed intron (for exon-exon split junction reads).
 Split reads that arise from splicing using only one splice site of the pair will not be counted as a junction read for that intron.
-The minimum overlap length for junction reads is determined by ```--overlap```, with a default of 10nt.
+The minimum overlap length for junction reads is determined by ```--overlap```, with a default of 10nt as specified when running ```splicingrates_reads.py --intronRegions```.

 <p align="center">
 <img src="./readme/junctionReads.png" width="90%" height="90%">